v0lta/PyTorch-Wavelet-Toolbox/README.rst

 .. code-block:: sh

-  $ nox --session test
+  nox --session test

-to run all existing tests.
+for all existing tests.

 Citation
 """"""""